Authorised Economic Operator (AEO)

-The AEO Guidelines, recently updated to keep in consideration the experience so far gained, ensure harmonised implementation of the AEO rules throughout the EU, guaranteeing the equal treatment of economic operators and transparency of the rules.
+The AEO Guidelines, recently updated to keep in consideration the experience gained so far, ensure harmonised implementation of the AEO rules throughout the EU, guaranteeing the equal treatment of economic operators and transparency of the rules.

-The AEO guidelines are composed by a set containing the guidelines itself and three annexes: the Self-Assessment Questionnaire (SaQ) and its explanatory note, the list of possible risks, threats and solutions and a template of Security declaration.
+The AEO Guidelines are a compilation of both the guidelines and the three annexes: the Self-Assessment Questionnaire (SaQ) and its explanatory note, the list of possible risks, threats and solutions and a template of Security declaration.

 The AEO guidelines explain the AEO concept based on the adopted legislation, including:

 - Explanations about what an AEO is and on the different categories of AEO;

 - A description of the AEO benefits, including a specific section on mutual recognition;

 - A detailed description of the AEO criteria;

 - A detailed explanation of the application and authorisation process including guidance on which is the competent Member State where the AEO application has to be submitted, on the acceptance of the application, and on how to conduct effective and efficient risk analysis and audits;

 - A specific section dedicated to Small and Medium sized Enterprises (SME) with guidance on how to examine the AEO requirements if the applicant is an SME.